Kinematics of Stellar Streams from Globular Clusters Depend on Black Hole Retention and Star Mass: A Selection Effect for Dark Matter Inference: Introduction

 The low $\sigma$ of many streams and the relatively small (few-$\kms$) impacts of different DM models or parent halos mean that other effects capable of shifting $\sigma$ by ${\gtrsim}0.5\,\kms$ are relevant when using $\sigma$ to infer the properties of DM or parent halos.
 These include heating by baryonic MW substructures, spurious enhancement of $\sigma$ from unresolved binaries or star properties (see Section~\ref{S:discussion}), and internal GC dynamics.

 Myriad dynamics drive escape from GCs \citep[for a thorough review, see][]{Weatherford2023}, but most stars reach the requisite energy via two-body relaxation \citep[the slow random-walk in energy from many weak encounters with other stars;][]{BinneyTremaine2008}, or via strengthening external tides during perigalacticon \citep{BaumgardtMakino2003} or passage by/through some other perturber \citep[e.g., the Galactic disk;][]{Ostriker1972}.
 Each passage temporarily shrinks the GC's tidal boundary, lowering the threshold energy for escape, and tidally shocks stars with orbital periods longer than the passage.
 This mostly strips the GC's outermost stars, but the lower escape energy aids ejection from its core, too.
 Also, since relaxation is fastest in the core, most stars in GCs not subject to highly fluctuating tides first obtain enough energy to escape while passing through it \citep{SpitzerShapiro1972, Weatherford2023}.
-Once unbound, they take about a relaxation time (${\sim}100\,\Myr$) to fully escape \citep{Weatherford2024}, bouncing about inside the tidal equipotential surfaces enclosing the GC until eventually exiting via openings centered on the L1/L2 Lagrange points (in the approximate case of the circular restricted three-body problem).
-Since relaxation and gently fluctuating tides only weakly unbind stars, these openings are very narrow for most escapers, tightly collimating them into a stream with $\sigma\lesssim2\,\kms$.
+Once unbound, they take about a relaxation time (${\sim}100\,\Myr$) to escape \citep{Weatherford2024}, bouncing about inside the tidal equipotential surfaces enclosing the GC before exiting via openings centered on the L1/L2 Lagrange points.
+Since relaxation and gently fluctuating tides only weakly unbind stars, these openings are narrow for most ejecta, tightly collimating them into twin tidal tails that together form a stream with $\sigma\lesssim2\,\kms$.